Foxavoavo/PowerShell-Scripts/Microsoft Exchange DL migration tool/README.md

-# CustomPSscripts
 I drop here some of my custom scripts

-the 1st one helps you to migrate your exhv distribution group from exchange on premises to exchange online. will put more of my work and add descriptions:^ )
+I code these tool to migrate exchange distribution groups from exchange on premises to exchange online for one of my customers. because, sadly there was no tool to do it anymore.

-cheers
+there is the migration and the batch to revert bac to exchange on-prem if need it.

+:^ )

 Gus